adabbott/Research_Notes/progress_summaries/Apr15.md

 * Learned how to make a very basic ML model in Keras.
 Combined with data parsing routine to develop a simple, 'hello world' NN model for O<sub>2</sub> stretching.

+* Update: Improved NN model for O<sub>2</sub> stretching.
+Wrote energy only and energy + gradient models. energy + gradient model performs slightly better all else equal.
+Divided dataset 50% test, 25% train, 25% validation, mean absolute error in the test set is on the order of 0.5-1.5%.
+Cross validation still not attempted.

 * Meeting Notes:
     * Get a project name
     * Don't automate Keras models yet, first create a clean way to generate data, convert it to Keras-friendly form, and a way to use/access Keras models afterwards